HEALTHY DINNER CHOICES

-Try to eat dinner at regular, scheduled times – preferably early in the evening, as opposed to late night dinners.
-Usually dinners are more relaxed than other meals throughout the day, and you often have a greater amount of time to spend preparing and eating dinner than any other meals.
+Try to eat dinner at a regularly scheduled time early in the evening–as opposed to late-night dinners.
+Dinners are usually more relaxed than other meals during the day and you often have more time to spend eating or preparing dinner than other meals–so enjoy.

-Take the time to include foods from the food pyramid that you may have excluded in earlier meals.
-A word of caution, however, dinnertime can sabotage your healthy-eating or diet intentions because you do have more time to eat – it is easier to end up eating too much.
-Keep an eye on your portions and serving sizes.
+Take the time to include foods from the food groups that you may have missed in earlier meals.
+Be warned, however, dinnertime can sabotage your diet or healthy-eating intentions because you do have more time to eat you may end up eating too much.
+Watch your portion and serving sizes.

-Coach Sales Associate Marshella Dickey, 22, does not always manage to find time to eat healthy dinners, but she makes the most of foods that are available to her and avoids the unhealthy food traps of the canteen while she is at work.
+Marshella Dickey, a 22-year-old Coach Sales Associate, does not always have time to eat healthy dinners, but makes the most of foods available to her and knows how to avoid the unhealthy food traps of the mall food-court while she is at work.

-“I try to eat lots of salads with spinach leaves and fruits.
-If I have to eat on the go, I try to find wraps that contain vegetables and chicken.
-I also try to have whole wheat bread and pasta when I can,” says Dickey.
+“I try to eat lots of fruits and salads with spinach leaves.
+If I must eat on the go, I try to find wraps with vegetables and chicken.
+I also try to have wheat bread and pasta when I can,” Dickey says.

-Eating out can occasionally be a challenge for some health-conscious eaters.
-Aim to have sit-down family meals at home but when you do eat out, opt for meals that contain a balace of the different food groups.
+Eating out can be a challenge for the health-conscious eater.
+Aim to have sit-down family meals at home but when you do eat out, try these key strategies to dining out.